JeffWilliams2/PortfolioProjects/README.md

 This repository contains a collection of projects and data analysis work that showcases my skills and experience.

+## Latest Projects
+- FRED Data Analysis: Showcasing capabilities of FRED api, with use of pandas, numpy and plotly for data visualization.

 ## Completed Projects

 - AlgoTrading Project: A project that implements algorithmic trading strategies for financial markets.